suhaniii/labs/Meshery-Adapters/istio-meshery-adapter/step1.md

 This session will auto-install **`minikube`** and set up other environment variables, necessary to run Meshery for you.
 This may take up to 2 minutes.
-(T7)

-After the environment has been setup, you may check up on your cluster nodes by running:
+After the environment has been setup, you may check up on your cluster nodes by running(1):
 `kubectl get nodes`{{execute}}

 ## Set up Meshery